JohnnyFoulds/code-umentary/README.md

 [![GitHub issues](https://img.shields.io/github/issues/JohnnyFoulds/code-docs.svg)](https://GitHub.com/JohnnyFoulds/code-docs/issues/)
 [![GitHub pull-requests](https://img.shields.io/github/issues-pr/JohnnyFoulds/code-docs.svg)](https://GitHub.com/JohnnyFoulds/code-docs/pull/)

-I am too impatient to wait for [Copilot for Docs](https://githubnext.com/projects/copilot-for-docs) and, from what I have [seen](https://www.youtube.com/watch?v=BBU2mwM9WDE) so far it is not going to be exactly the tool I want.
-So time to create our own.
+I am too impatient to wait for [Copilot for Docs](https://githubnext.com/projects/copilot-for-docs) and, from what I have [seen](https://www.youtube.com/watch?v=BBU2mwM9WDE) so far, it is not going to be exactly the tool I want.
+So time to create our own!

 ## Table of Contents